ZhenyingZhu/StudyNotes/AIAndData.md

 When reading a large code base, AI keep confidently assuming some nonsense.
 Let it add logs to prove.

+Very painful when it takes decision without confirming, even the decision has been rejected by me earlier

 ### Model difference

 Cloude 4 seems the best.